Roger Woodman- PhD

 Introduction

-Roger Woodman is an Assistant Professor and Human Factors research lead at WMG, University of Warwick.
-He received his PhD from Bristol Robotics Laboratory and has more than 20 years of experience working in industry and academia.
-Among his research interests, are trust and acceptance of new technology with a focus on self-driving vehicles and shared mobility.
+Roger Woodman is an Associate Professor and Human Factors Research Lead at the University of Warwick.
+He received his PhD from Bristol Robotics Laboratory and has more than 20 years experience in industry and academia.
+Among his research interests, are trust and acceptance of new technology focusing on self-driving vehicles and shared mobility.
 He lectures on the topic of Human Factors of Future Mobility and is the Co-Director of the Centre for Doctoral Training.

 Additional affiliations